SMSPIRITUALITY—MEDIA

 The Brahmin who outran his teacher

-Born Upatissa to a Brahmin family in the village of Nālaka — sometimes given as Nāla or Upatissa-gāma — near the city of Rājagṛha, in the kingdom of Magadha, during the lifetime of the Buddha Śākyamuni.
-The canon names his mother as Sārī; the matronymic Śāri-putra, son of Sārī, became his standard appellation under the Buddha's saṅgha and displaced the patronymic by which his earlier teachers had known him.
-The biographical kernel runs as follows.
-With his lifelong friend Kolita — later Mahāmaudgalyāyana, the second chief disciple — he undertook the wandering-ascetic life under the Brahmanical teacher Sañjaya Belaṭṭhiputta, exhausted what that curriculum could offer within several years, and made a pact with Kolita that whichever of them first encountered the deathless would inform the other.
-The encounter, the Vinaya records, came when Śāriputra met the bhikkhu Assaji on the road and asked him for the essence of his teacher's instruction.
-Assaji answered in a four-line gāthā summarising dependent origination: of those phenomena that arise from a cause, the Tathāgata has told their cause, and also their cessation.
-The lines, in the canonical account, were enough — Śāriputra entered the stream on the spot and brought Kolita with him to the Buddha within the day.
+Born Upatissa to a Brahmin family in Nālaka, also called Nāla or Upatissa-gāma, near the city of Rājagṛha in Magadha.
+His mother's name was Sārī, and the matronymic Śāri-putra ('son of Sārī') became his standard name in the saṅgha.
+With his lifelong friend Kolita, later known as Mahāmaudgalyāyana and the second chief disciple, he first studied under the wandering-ascetic teacher Sañjaya Belaṭṭhiputta.
+When both had exhausted what that curriculum could offer, they made a pact: whichever first found the deathless would tell the other.
+The meeting came when Śāriputra encountered the bhikkhu Assaji on the road and asked him to describe his teacher's instruction.
+Assaji answered with a four-line gāthā on dependent origination: of those phenomena that arise from a cause, the Tathāgata has told their cause, and also their cessation.
+According to the canonical account, those lines were enough. Śāriputra entered the stream on the spot and brought Kolita to the Buddha before the day was out.

 His role in the saṅgha

-Inside the order that formed around the Buddha, Śāriputra was treated as the elder brother of the saṅgha and was paired with his friend Maudgalyāyana as the two chief disciplesagra-śrāvaka in Sanskrit, aggasāvaka in Pāli — the Buddha's primary collaborators in the institutional and pedagogical work of the lineage.
-The early texts assign each of them a distinct register: Maudgalyāyana was foremost in psychic and meditative attainment (ṛddhi), Śāriputra in wisdom and analysis (paññā).
-Several sustained doctrinal discourses in the Majjhima and Saṃyutta Nikāyas are recorded as Śāriputra's own teaching, not the Buddha's — the Mahāhatthipadopama Sutta's exposition of the four noble truths through the five aggregates, the Anaṅgaṇa Sutta's analysis of the blemishes of the mind, and the Saccavibhaṅga Sutta's sustained unpacking of the truth-formulae are the best-known examples.
-The Theravāda tradition treats Śāriputra as the proximal source of the Abhidhamma Piṭaka — the canonical analytical literature whose authorship the Pāli commentaries trace to him — and the figure's structural significance for the later scholastic curriculum is hard to overstate.
-The systematising temperament that produced the Visuddhimagga under Buddhaghosa is, on the tradition's self-presentation, working downstream of the analytic register Śāriputra established within the lifetime of the founder.
+In the order around the Buddha, Śāriputra was called the elder brother of the saṅgha and paired with Maudgalyāyana as the two chief disciples (agra-śrāvaka in Sanskrit, aggasāvaka in Pāli).
+The early texts assign each a distinct register: Maudgalyāyana was foremost in psychic and meditative power (ṛddhi), Śāriputra in wisdom and analysis (paññā).
+Several sustained discourses in the Majjhima and Saṃyutta Nikāyas are recorded as Śāriputra's own teaching.
+Among the best known: the Mahāhatthipadopama Sutta's exposition of the four noble truths through the five aggregates, the Anaṅgaṇa Sutta's analysis of the blemishes of the mind, and the Saccavibhaṅga Sutta's unpacking of the truth-formulae.
+The Theravāda tradition treats Śāriputra as the proximal source of the Abhidhamma Piṭaka, the canonical analytical literature whose authorship the Pāli commentaries trace to him.
+The systematising work that produced Buddhaghosa's Visuddhimagga stands, on the tradition's own account, downstream of the analytic register Śāriputra established.

 The Mahāyāna inversion

-The later Mahāyāna Prajñāpāramitā sūtras inherit Śāriputra as a named character and deploy him in a structurally different role.
-In the Heart Sūtra — the compressed root-text of the genre — the bodhisattva Avalokiteśvara addresses the teaching of emptiness directly to Śāriputra by name: form is emptiness, emptiness form, no eye no ear no nose no tongue, no suffering no origination no cessation no path.
-The choice of addressee is deliberate. Śāriputra represents, in the Mahāyāna sūtras' literary economy, the analytic culmination of the Abhidharmic project the Prajñāpāramitā literature is engineered to outrun — the figure for whom the careful enumeration of dharmas, the parsing of the five aggregates, and the analytical reduction of experience to its irreducible elements have done all of their available work, and to whom the next move — the emptiness of the very analytical categories the work was conducted in — must therefore be addressed.
-The literary device is not anti-analytic: the Mahāyāna texts do not present Śāriputra as wrong, only as standing at the edge of what his curriculum could deliver, with the Prajñāpāramitā opening as the next operative step.
-The figure that emerges across the two traditions is therefore not one figure but a pair — the Theravāda's elder of analysis, and the Mahāyāna's most exact possible interlocutor for the teaching that takes the analysis as its starting point and dissolves it from within.
+The Mahāyāna Prajñāpāramitā sūtras inherit Śāriputra as a named character but give him a different role.
+In the Heart Sūtra, the bodhisattva Avalokiteśvara addresses the teaching of emptiness directly to Śāriputra by name: form is emptiness, emptiness form; no eye, no ear, no nose, no tongue; no suffering, no origination, no cessation, no path.
+The choice of addressee is deliberate.
+In the Mahāyāna literary economy, Śāriputra stands for the Abhidharmic project: the careful enumeration of dharmas, the parsing of the five aggregates, the analytical reduction of experience to its parts.
+That project has done all the work it can do.
+The Prajñāpāramitā then shows that the analytical categories themselves are empty.
+The texts do not present Śāriputra as wrong, only as standing at the limit of what his method can reach, with emptiness as the next step.
+Across both traditions he appears in two roles: the Theravāda's master of analysis, and the Mahāyāna's exact interlocutor for the teaching that takes that analysis as its starting point and dissolves it from within.

 Why he is in the lexicon

-No item in the index is recorded under Śāriputra's name.
-The early Nikāyas, the Abhidhamma Piṭaka, the Prajñāpāramitā corpus, and the modern English translations of the Majjhima and Saṃyutta Nikāyas by Bhikkhu Bodhi and others are absent from the current corpus.
-The entry sits here on the same logic that places Ādi Śaṅkara and Papaji in the lexicon without items: the figure is the structural upstream of more than one of the strands the index does carry, and treating him as an absent dependency rather than as a figure in his own right would obscure the architecture every Buddhist entry in the corpus is operating downstream of.
-The vipassana lineage descends from the satipaṭṭhāna and analytical curricula whose canonical form Śāriputra is taken to have shaped.
+No item in the index is attributed to Śāriputra directly.
+The early Nikāyas, the Abhidhamma Piṭaka, and the Prajñāpāramitā corpus are absent from the current corpus.
+He is here for the same reason Ādi Śaṅkara and Papaji appear without items: the figure is upstream of several strands the index does carry.
+The vipassana lineage descends from the satipaṭṭhāna and analytical curricula his canonical role shaped.
 The Theravāda scholastic tradition reaches Buddhaghosa and the Visuddhimagga through him.
 The Mahāyāna emptiness teaching reaches Nāgārjuna and the Madhyamaka corpus through the Prajñāpāramitā sūtras the tradition addresses to him by name.
-The figure who appears in the canon as the Buddha's foremost analyst is also the figure the later traditions used as the named limit-case against which their own deeper teachings could be specified.
+The figure the canon presents as the Buddha's foremost analyst is also the named limit-case against which later traditions defined their deeper teachings.